ibuildthecloud/gitbacked-controller/README.md

 ## Authentication

 The controller will pull from and push to the same branch.
-Right now the code will just call `git push` so it is expect that that call will work with no use input (ssh keys or some agent based setup is in place).
+Right now the code will just call `git push` so it is expect that that call will work with no user input (ssh keys or some agent based setup is in place).

 ## Example